Roth conversions aca subsidy

 They see their Magic MAGI number and can easily get there.
 They can pull out just enough from the IRA to fill up the standard deduction and the 10% tax bracket and still do about $20k a year in Roth conversions.
 Will that help them save in taxes over their lives and leave a legacy to their children?

-Before we look at Roth conversions more closely, let’s see about MAGI.
+Before we look at Roth conversions more closely, let’s look at MAGI.

 How to Calculate Your MAGI for IRMAA: Healthcare in Early Retirement